quintel/documentation/docs/contrib/authoring-slider-texts.md

 title: Writing slider descriptions
 ---

-Sliders are the visual representation of [Inputs](inputs.md) in the ETM.
-Modellers can add a description to sliders.
-This description becomes visible when users select the information button presented as a question mark next to each slider.
-For clarity, it is important that all slider descriptions follow the same structure.

-## Overview
+**Goal slider information:** inform and direct to extra information.

+A good slider text has the following aspects:
+1. Informs the use about the sliders functionality
+2. Shortly explains which exact type of technique was modelled (use full name to explain abbreviation if necessary, especialy if we use it in a slidername)
+3. Which other sliders effect the properties of this technology (links to sliders)
+4. Where the use might find more detailed information (links to documentation or ref-manager, nothing else).

+*Out of scope*:
-* **Goal**: Explain what the slider does, how to set the slider, provide background and references or links if necessary.
+1. Explain how to set the slider -> use documentation for longer explanations (if relevant / if unclear)

-* **Language**: Descriptions should always be added for both English (British) and Dutch (ABN), the two languages supported by the ETM.
+2. Region specific information (only relevant for NL / municipalitiets etc.)
+3. Links to non-ETM websites
+4. Scenario-specific information

+## Form
+* *Language*: English / Dutch (ABN) with a preference for British English.

-* **User type**: Energy 'experts' or those aspiring to attain expertise in the subject matter.
+* *User Type*: Adult energy 'experts' or those aspiring to attain expertise in the subject matter.
 Focus on users already familiar with the topic.
-Avoid long explanations of the techologies or trends, rather focus on what is meant by a technology (short definition) and how this technology is modelled (if relevant).
+Avoid long explanations of the technique or trends, rather focus on what is meant by this technique (short definition) and how this technique is modelled (if relevant).

-* **Tone**: Formal yet constructive and activating.
+* *Tone*: Formal yet constructive and activating.
 Use active and concise sentences.
 Prioritize readability, avoiding unnecessary technical jargon, and aim to nudge users toward understanding and utilizing the ETM effectively.

+* *Style*: Visual emphasis, utilize elements like arrows for brevity.
+Consistency in style to enable users to quickly scan and locate specific information.

+No go's:
+* Saying “we” (ETM is an “it:”)
+* Questions (“What do you think will happen…?”)
+* Avoid adressing the user with “you”
+* Avoid abbreviations
+    * Etc.
+    * ... etc.

-## Recommended slider text structure:
+## Recommended slider text structure

-1. **What does this slider do?** (Average 20 words):
+1. **Purpose (max 20 words):**

    Clearly state the slider's purpose in a brief sentence.

-2. **How to set the slider at an appropriate value?**:

-   When relevant, include any necessary warnings or additional information users should be aware of regarding the slider's effects or workings.

-3. **Background** (Average 50-100 words):

-   When relevant, provide concise background information about the associated technology or technique.
-Include a definition, usage, and, if relevant, advantages and disadvantages.
+   *Example*: This slider adjusts the total installed capacity of Autothermal Reformers (ATR).

+2. **Background (50 - 100 words):**

+   Provide information on why this is slider / technology is relevant and how it relates to other sliders (if necessary).
+Include links to documentation if relevant.

+   *Example*: ATR is a method for the production of hydrogen and variation of a steam methane reforming.
+With ATR it is easier to apply carbon capture and storage compared to SMR but this does result in a lower efficiency.

-4. **Connections to other elements** (Average 1 sentence or bullet list):
+3. **Connections to other sliders (1 sentence and/or bullet list):**

-   When relevant, clearly explain any connections to other sliders, charts or other elements within the model.
-Use links when available.
-Refer to the documentation if any supplementary documentation is available.
+   Clearly explain any connections to other sliders within the model, providing links or references.

- ***Example***:

-This slider adjusts the total installed capacity of autothermal reformers (ATR).

-Note: ATR emits CO directly into the air, this means carbon capture and storage(CCS) will need to be used in combination with this method for carbon neutrality.

-ATR is a method for syngas/biofuel production, combining partial oxidation and steam methane reforming.
-It allows flexible hydrogen-to-carbon monoxide ratios for varied biofuel production.
-For more information, checkout the documentation [Documentation Link].
+   *Example*:
+   Please note that ….

-Go to Emissions > CCUS > Capture of CO2 to install CO capture or the production of pure hydrogen production.
+   * Go to [Capture of CO2] to install CO capture or the production of pure hydrogen production.

-Go to Costs & Efficiencies > Hydrogen > Hydrogen production for changing costs and efficiency.
+   * Go to [Costs & Efficiencies] for changing costs and efficiency.

+   Check out the [Documentation] for more information.

 ## References style